Epicodus-MT/solitaire/README.md

 ## Support and contact details

-_For questions or feedback, please notify Mara Timberlake at maratimberlake@msn.com_
+_For questions or feedback, please notify Mara Timberlake at maratimberlake@msn.com, Saul at ..., Lincoln at ..., Yokke at ..._

 ## Technologies Used